 No wonder the page is slow – it requires a massive 187 GET or URL requests !
 This includes all the images, ads that you see and that pay to keep Yahoo alive, scripts, videos, tracking scripts etc. So what seems like ONE page could actually be 187 pages (ie HTTP get requests).

-When is one page more than one page
+Hidden Pages – When a page you see is actually more than one page

 If you want the reviews for this shoe you end up at https://www.amazon.com/Nike-Mens-Revolution-Running-Shoe/product-reviews/B01N7XW7LN/ref=cm_cr_dp_d_show_all_btm?ie=UTF8&reviewerType=avp_only_reviews&sortBy=recent